⚡ Free Tool + Guide

 Use the 5 GHz Wi-Fi band

-The 2.4 GHz band is crowded and slow.
-On your device's Wi-Fi settings, select the 5 GHz network (usually labeled with "5G" or "_5" suffix).
-It has shorter range but delivers 3–4× more stable throughput for streaming.
+The 2.4 GHz band is congested with every device in your neighbourhood.
+On your device's Wi-Fi settings, select the 5 GHz network (usually labeled "5G" or "_5").
+It delivers 3–4× more stable throughput for streaming, though with slightly shorter range.

 3

 Routers accumulate stale routing tables over time.
-A monthly restart clears these and can recover 10–20 Mbps on older hardware.
-Restart the streaming device too — cached memory leaks in Android TV slow down video decode.
+A monthly restart clears these caches and can recover 10–20 Mbps on older hardware.
+Restart your streaming device too — memory leaks in Android TV slow down video decoding over time.

 4